im-parsa/messi-selfbot/README.md

 # 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Paraffin Tutorials discord-bot:
+If you want to say thank you and/or support active development of the Messi Self-Bot:
 - Add a GitHub Star to the project!
 - Buy me a coffee [idpay.ir](https://idpay.ir/paraffin-donate).
 - Join our discord server [paraffin](https://discord.com/invite/RUrks4JqW6).
 - Follow our team profiles [im-parsa](https://github.com/im-parsa)

-Thanks so much for your interest in growing the reach of the Nava app!
+Thanks so much for your interest in growing the reach of the Messi Self-Bot!

 <br/>

 # ⚠️ License

-The Paraffin Tutorials discord-bot is free and open-source bot licensed under the MIT General Public License v3.0.
+The Messi Self-Bot is free and open-source bot licensed under the MIT General Public License v3.0.
 All designs were created by [im-parsa](https://github.com/im-parsa).

 <br />